open-sauced/maintainer-intro-course/getting-practical.md

 - Think about a topic you're passionate about that others might be interested in.
 - Think about a problem you've had to solve that others can benefit from.

 Don't think too hard about it now.
 You can always go back and update things later.
-For now, if you need a place to get started, let's create a repository about your favorite open source resources.
+For now, if you need a place to start, let's create a repository about your favorite open source resources.

 ## Creating Your Repository